 Drought

-The much-needed rain may help combat the drought still plaguing Central Texas.
-As of most recent data, most of Bexar County is under Stage 2 water restrictions.
-NOAA predicts the drought will remain, but improve, by the end of February.
+The less rain may increase drought problems still plaguing Central Texas.
+As of the most recent data, Bexar County is under Stage 3 water restrictions.
+NOAA predicts the drought will persist throughout the end of Feburary.